 For home goods retail

 Home goods customers come in to wander — decor, bedding, kitchen, accents, the items that finish a room.
 Entuned produces original music tuned to extend the comfortable browse, ease the considered purchase, and make the lifestyle fit feel right.
-Free, no credit card.
+Running 5–50 stores?
+Start a measured pilot — twelve weeks, no cost, read in your own reporting.
+Single store?
+Stream Entuned Free, no card.

 The Gap